Egor Agafonov

-Egor Agafonov (born 5 September 2002) is a Russian tennis player.

-Agafonov has a career high ATP singles ranking of No. 465 achieved on 17 March 2025.
-He also has a career high ATP doubles ranking of No. 238 achieved on 10 February 2025.
+Egor Agafonov (born 5 September 2002) is a Russian professional tennis player.
+He has a career-high ATP singles ranking of No. 465 achieved on 17 March 2025 and a best doubles ranking of No. 238 achieved on 10 February 2025.

-Career

-Agafonov has won one ATP Challenger doubles title at the 2024 President's Cup with Ilia Simakin.
+Agafonov plays mostly on ATP Challenger Tour, where he has won one doubles title at the 2024 President's Cup, with countryman Ilia Simakin.